Alamo Personnel - Colonel Neill's Muster Roll

 60J.
 BartlettBartlett, J.unknown

 61S.
-C ConnellConnell, Sampson C.fought at San Jacinto
+C ConnellConnell, Sampson C.survived the revolution

 62J.
 IngramIngram, JamesKIB on 3/6